A Family Dentist Warns Against Sugar and Tooth Decay

 Establish a proper oral hygiene regimen

-A good family dentist will insist that teeth are brushed at least twice daily.
+A good family dentist in Phoenix, AZ will insist that teeth are brushed at least twice daily.
 There are also best accepted practices to observe.
 Although it may be counter intuitive, brushing right after consuming a bunch of sugar is not ideal.
 During the period when pH has been lowered right after sugar consumption, enamel is ‘softer’ and can more easily be brushed away.
 Therefore brushing immediately after indulging may actually expedite tooth decay.

 In conjunction with the proper diet, proper hygienic practices are necessary in the battle against decay.
 Brushing well twice a day, at least thirty minutes after consuming large amounts of sugar is vital.
 So is flossing to remove plaque from between teeth where the brush will not reach.
 Drinking lots of water and swishing it around is also a beneficial practice for those looking to ward off decay.
 Swishing before swallowing is especially important right after sugar consumption and is much preferable to brushing.